kognifai/Galore/SDK-documentation/casestudy.md

                                         Edge Model

-The asset model can be viewed in and edited the galore configuration tool.
+The asset model can be viewed and edited in the Galore configuration tool.
 The circular items represent assets and sub-assets.
 The other items represent streams of data, often referred as tags.
 A real system can have hundreds or thousands of tags per asset so this is